SimpleMethod/Network-Visualization/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE for details.
+This project is licensed under the Apache-2.0 license - see the LICENSE for details.

 ## 📞 Support